M4R1T4/EDA_proj_Nov_2023/README.md

 # The Deliverables

-- the repository contains a Power Point presentation as ppts and as pdf in which I have summarised and presented the findings from the EDA
+- the repository contains a Power Point presentation as pdf in which I have summarised and presented the findings from the EDA
 - There are also 2 Jupyter notebooks:
   + the 1st notebook contains the data cleaning
   + the 2nd notebook contains the EDA including the plots I created for the presentation